pomara123/omaradigital/src/content/projects/project-1.md

 ## Outcome

 The Core LIMS platform became the central digital system supporting scientific operations.
 It improved data quality, created more traceable workflows, supported compliance requirements, and provided a scalable foundation for future expansion into quality, manufacturing, and advanced analytics.
 The implementation unified data that had previously been siloed and allowed the organization to operate with greater precision, visibility, and confidence.

-**Note:** This case study is formatted to match the Dante Astro.js theme for consistent presentation across the portfolio.